A stormy day often puts a damper on outdoor plans, but for many people, it’s much more serious: Bad weather also can impact your health.

 Mold is found in damp areas, such as basements or bathrooms, as well as outdoors in grass, leaf piles, hay, mulch or under mushrooms.
 Mold spores peak during hot, humid weather.

-If you suffer from migraines, you may feel one coming on when a storm approaches, due to accompanying change in barometric pressure.
+If you suffer from migraines, you may feel one coming on when a storm approaches, due to an accompanying change in barometric pressure.
 Indeed, recent research shows weather changes can influence headaches.

 “More than half of migraine sufferers have a weather trigger,” headache specialist Emad Estemalik, MD, says.